 Some of these things are not necessarily bad.
 I personally see nothing wrong with contemporary music (as long as the music, and the people leading it are reverent and worshipping God).
 Offering free coffee/food and sending out mailings to let the community know you are there and what you are about is ok.
 I even see nothing wrong with a church adapting itself to some degree to the culture it is in.
 Paul talks about the fact that he adapted to the culture he was in to reach more people with the Gospel (1 Cor 9:19-23).
 But, the KEY is that while he may have adapted himself personally, he NEVER changed or adapted the message he was preaching, no matter where he was.
 This is a BIG problem with the “seeker friendly” movement.
 They are not only adapting the church, but they are adapting the MESSAGE!
 This is wrong!

 The early church preached no messages on positive thinking, self-improvement, psychology, or how to have a better life.
 But, there were lots of messages on the need to repent (mentioned 65 times in the New Testament), Christ crucified for sin, blood being shed, hell (used 23 times in the NT), dying to oneself, rejoicing when persecuted, Jesus is the ONLY way to the ONLY God, and many other “hard” messages.
 For preaching these things, they were hated, tortured, flogged, persecuted, stoned, imprisoned, and murdered….
 In fact, this is STILL happening in some countries around the world!
 We in the United States are blissfully unaware of what it means to suffer for the Gospel.
 We have the freedom to believe and teach any way we want.
 But, in these last days, these freedoms are quickly disappearing.
-Christians are increasingly persecuted for what we believe (i.e. the homosexual movement and homosexual marriage).
+Christians are increasingly persecuted for what we believe (i.e. the homosexual movement and homosexual marriage are sin).
 And, what is going to happen as this persecution intensifies?
 There are going to be a bunch of shallow, Bible illiterate “seeker friendly” church people (many who may not even be saved), who have been taught that following Jesus is going to give you a better life and take away all of your problems, and when that is proven to be false, they are going to “fall away” from Jesus!

 Friends, reaching the lost and discipling the saved is very important.
 But, we must NEVER compromise the Gospel or water down what the Bible teaches to get people into church and keep them there.
 I find daily that people all over the world are HUNGRY for the truth.
 They know something is missing in their lives, and they are looking for answers.
 JESUS is that answer!
 Yes, He will give you joy, peace, and other wonderful gifts.
 But, MOST importantly, He will save you from your sins and Hell and give you eternal life!
 He suffered a horrible, bloody death to give you this.
 When you make a decision to surrender your life to Him, it isn’t always going to be easy, and bad things will happen.
 You will be persecuted if you stand up for Jesus and the Bible.
 But once Jesus is in your life, you will never walk through these bad things alone!
 (You can give your life to Jesus here.)